rplab/Ganz-Baker-Image-Velocimetry-Analysis/README.md

 * Output units: Frequencies are in units of 1/minutes.
 "FFT Power Peak" (i.e. Fourier Transform Peaks, i.e. gut motility amplitudes), are in units of microns/second.
 WaveSpeed slope: units of microns/second.
 (Assuming scales are correctly input into the GUI.)

 * A comment about the contraction amplitude: The “FFT Power Peak” (p) is simply what it is: the amplitude of the Fourier Transform of the image velocities at the primary frequency.
 Its magnitude depends on the speed (vc) and the spatial extent (A) of the contractions in a non-trivial way.
 From simulations and analysis, p would be equal if the waves were sinusoidal, but instead is roughly vc tc/(T/2), where T is the oscillation period – i.e. vc times the fraction of the period occupied by the oscillation.
 Therefore p ≈ 2 vc tc/T = 2 A / T, and we can estimate A as p T / 2.
-(Note: frequency is reported as 1/min, so be sure to convert this to 1/seconds.)
+(Note: frequency (f) is reported as 1/min, so be sure to convert this to 1/seconds, i.e. T = 60/f.)
 [RP, 17 Dec.
 2023]

- amplitude (A),

 ### 10.)
 Known bugs / problems